 Miso is a Japanese fermented paste made from a mixture of soybeans (often mixed with other grains), sea salt, and koji (a mold starter).
 It is brownies in color and left to ferment for 3 months to 3 years, which means it is a natural source of healthy probiotics (good bacteria) and is great for digestion.

 There are many types of miso, depending on how long the fermentation process, the type of grain, and the proportions of the ingredients, the flavor can be sweet or salty, mild or pungent.
 Start just by looking at the color of the miso, which is a good indicator of how strong it will be.

 White miso (shiro, in Japanese) is mild and slightly sweet.
 In general, white miso has less salt and more koji (mold).
-Meanwhile, red miso has deeper flavor.
-It is made with more salt, which allows for longer fermentation times which results in development of complex, umami-rich flavor with a bit of funk.
+Meanwhile, red miso has a deeper flavor.
+It is made with more salt, which allows for longer fermentation times which results in the development of a complex, umami-rich flavor with a bit of funk.